Sexual and reproductive health after having a baby

 What if I don’t want any more children?

-Female sterilisation involves surgery to block or seal the fallopian tubes are to prevent the eggs reaching the sperm and becoming fertilised.
+Female sterilisation involves surgery to block or seal the fallopian tubes to prevent the eggs reaching the sperm and becoming fertilised.
 Male sterilisation (known as vasectomy) involves surgery to cut or seal the tubes that carry a man’s sperm.

-Both female and male sterilisation is more than 99% effective at preventing pregnancy permanently and is available on the NHS.
+Both female and male sterilisation is more than 99% effective at preventing pregnancy permanently and are available on the NHS.
 Once you're sterilised it's very difficult to reverse it, so it’s really important to consider your options before making your decision.
 Sterilisation reversal is not usually available on the NHS.

 What if I want to get pregnant again?